-How do they make art out of oil drums?
+How do Haitians make art out of oil drums?
+Good question.

 65 Gallon Drums are the Canvas